Bryan opens 11th Farm Tour at Statz Bros. Farm

 When country music artist Luke Bryan brings his 11th Farm Tour to the harvest fields of the Statz Bros.
-Farm on the outskirts of Marshall Sept.
-26, it’s from the son of a peanut farmer — and from someone who thought about becoming a farmer himself.
+Farm in the Town of Sun Prairie on Thursday, Sept.
+26, it’s from the son of a peanut farmer – and from someone who thought about becoming a farmer himself.

 Until he talked to his dad.